ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-Launch-Files.rst

    * ``clear_params`` attribute isn't available.
    * It doesn't accept ``remap`` nor ``param`` tags as children.
    * It has two new attributes: ``scoped`` and ``forwarding`` (both are true by default).
      If ``scoped`` is false, the group does not introduce a new variable scope, so actions done to variables inside the group also affect the outside variables.
-     If ``forwarding`` is false, no outside launch configurations (``arg``s) are available inside the group.
+     If ``forwarding`` is false, no outside launch configurations ( ``arg`` ) are available inside the group.
      This can be useful to isolate an included launch file and thus prevent collisions in argument names.

 .. _launch-prefix-example: